Spot the difference.

 What's the verdict?

-For both drivers and passengers, Taxify is likely to offer better value for money in almost all situations.
+For both drivers, Taxify is likely to offer better value for money in almost all situations.

 Most notably Taxify takes a substantially smaller cut of the driver's earnings than Uber does, and is offering a promotional price-beat offer which theoretically guarantees cheaper Taxify rides than Uber rides for the duration.